Table of Contents

 Win #3: Climate Control Investment

-A $300 mini-split AC unit means I can train year-round in Texas heat.
+A budget mini-split (around $900 for the unit, more installed) means I can train year-round in Texas heat.
 This single purchase has probably added hundreds of training sessions that I would have skipped otherwise.

 Optimizing the Space